BearKidsTeam/SMELT/README.md

 >libfreetype6-dev libopenal-dev libsdl2-dev libpng-dev
 >libjpeg62-turbo-dev libvorbis-dev libogg-dev

-Now there's also an experimental port that uses GLFW instead of SDL2.
+Now there's also an port that uses GLFW instead of SDL2.
 Minor behavior differences exist between the two versions.

 Additional building dependencies for the GLFW version on a debian-base system: